All Episodes

 So we've got that.

-Economy, it's I mean, it's it's on it's it's on afterburners.
+Economy, it's, I mean, it's, it's on, it's, it's on afterburners.

 I mean, it's really racing.

-They reverse thrusters are on, the economy is slowing down.
+The economy is slowing down.

-And then here from Gallup survey finds more Americans approve of Republicans than disapprove of them for the first time since 2005.
+And then here from Gallup, survey finds more Americans approve of Republicans than disapprove of them for the first time since 2005.

-Americans' opinions of the Republican Party have improved to the point where now more than uh half have a favorable than unfavorable opinion of the party.
+Americans' opinions of the Republican Party have improved to the point where now more than half have a favorable than unfavorable opinion of the party.

 The last time Americans viewed the GOP more positively than negatively was in 2005.

-From the weekly standard blog by Jeffrey Anderson, this is actually a January Kaiser health tracking poll conducted jointly with the Harvard School of Public Health now shows Obamacare to be less popular than at any time since its passage.
+This is actually a January Kaiser health tracking poll conducted jointly with the Harvard School of Public Health now shows Obamacare to be less popular than at any time since its passage.

 Now put those two things together.

-Republican Party more favorable than disfavorable, or unfavorable for the first time since 2005, and for the first time since Obamacare became law, Kaiser now shows 50% of respondents holding an unfavorable opinion of it.
+And for the first time since Obamacare became law, Kaiser now shows 50% of respondents holding an unfavorable opinion of it.

-That's up from previous high of 45% in this poll, with only 41% holding a favorable opinion of it.
+That's up from a previous high of 45% in this poll, with only 41% holding a favorable opinion of it.

-The Kaiser Health Tracking poll has always been an outlier poll showing unusually favorable results for Obamacare.
+The Kaiser health tracking poll has always been an outlier poll showing unusually favorable results for Obamacare.

-Doesn't seem all that roughly divided.
+Almost a 10-point margin doesn't seem all that roughly divided.

-Kaiser Harvard's political leanings are evident in its write up according to the blog as a shift from 41% opposition last month to 50% opposition this month is described as an uptick.
+Kaiser Harvard's political leanings are evident in its write-up, according to the blog, as a shift from 41% opposition last month to 50% opposition this month is described as an uptick.

 Almost 10 points is not an uptick whatsoever.

-So here, Republicans more favorable than unfavorable, first time since 2005, Obamacare less popular than any time since it became law.
+Obamacare less popular than any time since it became law.

 Well, interesting numbers.